 My assessment and editing experience includes women’s fiction, historical fiction, YA novels, steampunk, short stories (both individual stories as well as full anthologies,) how-to guides, and memoirs.
 I edit novels and shorter pieces.
 I’m happy to discuss either fiction or nonfiction projects.
 Don’t be afraid to pose your questions to me.
 I’m a firm believer in the adage that the only stupid question is the one you didn’t ask.

 Is there anything you won’t edit or critique?

+I also shy away from any material with overtly explicit content.
 If you’re unsure whether I would consider your manuscript content explicit, please contact me with a sample.

 Okay, but how do I know if you’re any good?
 Do you have any experience in this stuff?

 Great question, and a totally fair one.
 So, a little about me: